Lindblad Legacy Anchored in Conservation

 What are you doing to help protect cultures and environments as you're traveling around the world?

 Sven: There are a variety of different ways.
 Obviously, funding is one aspect of it, so we look for and identify, together with colleagues, various projects that we feel are worthy of support.
-For example, Kristen was in Columbia a while back and she spent some time with an indigenous community called the Kogi … one of the most isolated tribes in the world.
+For example, Kristin was in Colombia a while back and she spent some time with an indigenous community called the Kogi … one of the most isolated tribes in the world.
 There are lots of indigenous people around the world whose health is in jeopardy because of the way they cook and their time is wasted because they gather wood in order to produce charcoal.
 And the effect on the environment is negative.
 [So] we decided together to start a project on a pilot basis with The Amazon Conservation Team [with] some innovative cook stoves [that] will improve health, limit destruction of the forest and allow the people, mainly women, a lot more time to do other things rather than collecting wood.

 Also, we're involved with supporting certain foundations and organizations with rather large commitments, [sometimes] in matching programs … We're very active in being a platform for scientists around the world to use our ships in order to do various kinds of work.
 For example, in Antarctica we've had a team for a decade or more working on killer whales.
 We set up nine cameras in Antarctica [that] do time-lapse photography about changes in glaciers and how they recede [as] a valuable data point for understanding the effects of climate change.